timeplus-io/docs/docs/k8s-helm.md

 1. Update the storage class name and size accordingly.
 Please check the [Planning capacity](#planning-capacity) section for storage recommendations.
 You can check available storage class on your cluster by running `kubectl get storageclass`.
 If you have enabled storage dynamic provisioning, you may want to set both `timeplusd.storage.stream.selector` and `timeplusd.storage.history.selector` to `null`
 2. Update `defaultAdminPassword`.
 This is the password for the default admin user `proton`, which is used internally in the system.
 3. Review and update the `replicas`.
 Set it to `3` to setup a cluster with 3 timeplusd nodes.
 Set it to `1` to setup a single node for testing or small workload.
 4. Update the `resources` and make sure your cluster has enough CPU and memory to run the stack.
 By default each `timeplusd` pod requires 2 cores and 4GB memory.
-However, you'd better to have at least 8 cores and 20Gi memory for each node to make sure Timeplus Enteprise works well under small to medium workload.
+However, you'd better to have at least 8 cores and 20Gi memory for each node to make sure Timeplus Enterprise works well under small to medium workload.
 5. Optionally refer to [Configuration Guide](#configuration-guide) and add other configurations.

 ### Install Helm chart